 Bushes should be ripe with blackberries from August onwards so go blackberry picking together.

-Once home, and if there is any left, stew the blackberries with some apple to form a yummy compote, that will be perfect with custard, on porridge, or on yogurt.
+Once home (if there is any left!), stew the blackberries with some apple to form a yummy compote, that will be perfect with custard, on porridge, or on yogurt.

 This is a lovely project for the kids to do, particularly if they have helped you with the gardening.
-And even if the scarecrow is never used in the garden, it’s a fun project to do.
+And even if the scarecrow is never used in the garden, it’s still plenty of fun and could be used for your halloween decorating.

-All you need is some old clothes, hat, canes, straw or old newspapers for stuffing, needle and thread, and plastic bag.
-See how to make this simple scarecrow.
+All you need is some old clothes, hat, canes, straw or old newspapers for stuffing, needle and thread, and a plastic bag.
+You can see how to make this simple scarecrow.

 Take the children outside and have them collect leaves, twigs and acorns.
-Cut out the center of a paper plate and have the children paint it brown.
-After the paint is dry, have the children glue their leaves, twigs and acorns to the plate.
+Cut out the centre of a paper plate and have the children paint it brown.
+After the paint is dry, have the children glue their leaves, twigs and acorns to the plate to make their very own autumn wreath.

 Thread acorns onto string to make your own seasonal necklace

-Sketch the outline of a tree and using fingertips (or old wine corks) dipped in paint, add an assortment of attached, falling and fallen leaves to perfect your picture.
+Sketch the outline of a tree and then use fingertips dipped in paint to add an assortment of attached, falling and fallen leaves to perfect your picture.
+The whole family could get involved!

 The pine cone forms the body of the animal and using playdoh add legs, arms, and a face.